terra-money/docs/docs/learn/terra-station/staking.md

 Use this guide to manage your staking delegations in Terra Station.
 To learn how to stake or withdraw rewards, visit the Terra Station [desktop](download/terra-station-desktop.md) or [mobile](download/terra-station-mobile.md) tutorials.

+Anyone who holds LUNA or TerraUSD can stake with a stake-supporting wallet via Terra Station.
 If this is your first time using Terra Station, follow the [Terra Station tutorial](download/terra-station-desktop.md).

+## Why Stake?

+When you stake your LUNA tokens, you can earn rewards.
+Once you have delegated your tokens to one or more validator.
+The rewards will vary based on validator, size of the pool and commission fees.

+As more LUNA holders stake their tokens to different validators across the network, the total voting power is split among more validators.
+This creates for a more safe and secure network for all users.
+The more that is delegated to different validators allows for the voting ratio to have an even spread.

 ## Stake Luna

-Stake your Luna to a validator to start earning rewards.
-Before you stake, make sure you have Luna in your wallet.
-You can transfer Luna from an [exchange](wallet.md) or [swap coins](wallet.md) you have for Luna.
+Stake your Luna to start earning rewards.
+In order to stake, make sure you have Luna in your wallet.
+You can transfer Luna from an [exchange](wallet.md) or [swap coins](wallet.md) coins you have for Luna.
+To stake LUNA, you would assign some or all of your LUNA Tokens to a validator which would increase their voting weight.
+Staking your tokens to a validator does NOT give the validator control over your tokens.
+At all times, you may choose to delegate more or withdraw your Tokens.

-1. Open Terra Station and click **Staking**.
+1. Open Terra Station and click **Staking** from the column on the left.

 2. Select a Validator and click on their name in the **Moniker** column of the validator list.